Fedict/fts-test-environment/README.md

   to redirect the services to the right IP address (as shown at the end of `setup-environment.sh`, or which you can recall by way of `minishift ip`.
-- Wait until all the images have been downloaded (this depends on the speed of your Internet connection...)
+- Wait until all the images have been built (this depends on the speed of your Internet connection...)
 - Profit!

 If you want to delete the project, run `eval $(minishift oc-env)`, then